CPG analytics and how it drives innovation in the consumer goods sector

 Real-World Hack: A pet food company analyzed competitor pricing during Prime Day and noticed a rival slashing prices on grain-free kibble.
 They countered with a lightning-fast promo, leveraging ecommerce insights to boost sales by 35% without sacrificing margins.

-Ecommerce Insights: Cracking the Code of Consumer Behavior
+Ecommerce Insights in CPG Analytics: Cracking the Code of Consumer Behavior

 Online shopping has become the norm for several years now.
 But here’s what most brands miss: ecommerce insights aren’t just about tracking clicks.
 They’re about predicting what shoppers want before they know it and looking at ways to optimize product presence in relation to the category and competitors.